FrancoCarrara/Jdowloader-Reconnect/README.md

 ## Config

+Recommended configs for JDownloader and NordVPN:
+- In NordVPN use the Split tunneling and enable for Jdownloader and the Windows Command Processor.
+- In JDowloader, in General "if the file already exist" must be "Overwrite" and the option of Autostart should be Always with no countdown.

 Set the directory where your JDownloader.exe is located.
 The path must be inside double quotes.
 ```
 Set jdownloaderpath="C:\Users\Franco\AppData\Local\JDownloader 2.0"
 ```